coolesding/shiggycord/README.md

-# Offcial Shiggycord Theme
+# Offcial Shiggycord Theme Development branch
-More Information in here soon...
+NEVER USE THIS UNLESS I EXPLICITLY TELL YOU TO
+USE MAIN BRANCH